France denies paying ransom as Sahel hostages return

 "I am very happy.
 It was difficult, the ordeal of a lifetime," said Thierry Dol, one of the freed men before leaving.

-Gaunt and bearded, but said to be in good health, Dol, Pierre Legrand, Daniel Larribe and Marc Feret embraced their families on the runway of a military airport near Paris where President Francois Hollande was waiting.
+Gaunt and bearded, but said to be in good health, the men embraced their families on the runway of a military airport near Paris where President Francois Hollande was waiting.

+Media reports, citing unnamed sources, that a 20 million euro ransom had been paid by France's external intelligence service overshadowed their homecoming, but the government said Hollande has banned paying hostage-takers.

 "I want to hail their courage after three years of struggle, of waiting, of suffering," Hollande said.
 "Today our four friends are back with their friends and family, and I wish them everything that free men could want."

-Wearing sun glasses and scarves, the men shook hands with ministers but declined to talk to waiting reporters.
+Pierre Legrand, Daniel Larribe, Thierry Dol and Marc Feret, wearing sun glasses and scarves, hugged relatives and shook hands with ministers, but declined to talk to waiting reporters.

-Foreign Minister Laurent Fabius, who travelled with them to France, said they were in shock, having been isolated for so long.
+Foreign Minister Laurent Fabius, who travelled back with them to France, said the men were in shock, having been isolated for so long.
 "They slept well, but on the floor as they are not yet able to sleep on mattresses," he said.

 Niger's President Mohamadou Issoufou said they had been retrieved from a remote area of northern Mali after Niger officials made contact with the kidnappers a few months ago.